 While there are tons of unique options for places to eat in Annapolis, here are some MUST VISIT places that are iconic to the charming city.

 One of your weekend days must absolutely start with a breakfast or brunch date at Miss Shirley’s.
 Be forewarned – there will be a line as they don’t take reservations.
 But trust me, that line is worth it.
-Less than a mile’s walk from Main Street, Miss Shirley’s serves traditional southern flare for breakfast, brunch, and lunch while also using local ingredients from the Chespeake Bay region of Maryland.
+Less than a mile’s walk from Main Street, Miss Shirley’s serves traditional southern flare for breakfast, brunch, and lunch while also using local ingredients from the Chesapeake Bay region of Maryland.
 They were even featured on Food Network’s Diners, Drive-Ins, and Dives!
 We had one of their specials of the day – a stack of pancakes stuffed with pulled pork and cheese ????.
 We also shared Shirley’s Affair with Oscar, which is a 5 oz.
 Black Angus Filet topped with jumbo lump crab meat and hollandaise and voted Best Breakfast Dish in Maryland by Food Network Magazine!
 Whatever you choose at Miss Shirley’s, you can’t go wrong.
 And you’ll be back again to try something different. 🙂

 Iron Rooster is known for its breakfast.
 So much so that they serve it all day!
 Breakfast fare includes pancakes, waffles, omelets, and benedicts.
 But they also have specialty items, such as breakfast bowls and fried chicken.
-We had the shrimp and grits and fried chicken and pancakes!
+We had shrimp and grits and fried chicken and pancakes!
 I would highly recommend sharing Iron Rooster’s signature Roostart, which is their homemade version of a Pop-Tart!
 They are made fresh daily and the flavors do vary by day/season.
 We would probably come back just for the Roostart!

 Annapolis Ice Cream Co